JoaoQB/42_2_pipex/README.md

 The `execve()` function executes the program referred to by `pathname` (or filename).
 This causes the program that is currently being run by the calling process to be replaced with a new program, with newly initialized stack, heap, and data segments.

 execve()  does  not return on success, and the text, initialized data, uninitialized data (bss), and stack of the calling process are overwritten according to the contents of the newly loaded program.
+That means that whatever is left to do after execve() will not be done.
 </details>
 <details>
   <summary><strong>fork()</strong></summary>